Merab Kostava

-Merab Kostava (მერაბ კოსტავა) (May 26, 1939 – October 13, 1989) was a Georgian dissident, musician and poet; one of the leaders of the National-Liberation movement in Georgia.
+Merab Ivanes dze Kostava (მერაბ კოსტავა) (May 26, 1939 – October 13, 1989) was a Georgian dissident, musician and poet; one of the leaders of the National-Liberation movement in Georgia.
 Along with Zviad Gamsakhurdia, he led the dissident movement in Georgia against the Soviet Union and was active in protests for an independent Georgia, until his death in a car crash in 1989.

 Life

-Kostava was born in 1939 in Tbilisi, of the Georgian Soviet Socialist Republic, USSR (the current capital of Georgia).
+Kostava was born in 1939 in Tbilisi, Georgian Soviet Socialist Republic, to Georgian parents Ivane Christefores dze Kostava and Olga Demuria.
 In 1954, Kostava and Zviad Gamsakhurdia founded the Georgian youth underground organization "Gorgasliani," a tribute to Vakhtang Gorgasali, the medieval Georgian king who supposedly founded the capital, Tbilisi.
 Between 1956 and 1958 Kostava, together with Gamsakhurdia and several other members of this organization were jailed by the KGB for "anti-Soviet activity."
 The charges against Kostava and Gamsakhurdia included the dissemination of anti-communist literature and proclamations.

 Kostava graduated from the Tbilisi State Conservatoire in 1962.
-From 1962–1977 he was a teacher at a local music school in Tbilisi.
+From 1962 to 1977 he was a teacher at a local music school in Tbilisi.

 In 1973, Kostava and Gamsakhurdia established the Initiative Group for defence of Human Rights.
 In 1976 Kostava co-founded the Georgian Helsinki Group (later renamed the Georgian Helsinki Union in 1989).
-From 1976–1977 and 1987–1989 Kostava was a member of the Governing Board of the abovementioned human rights organization.
+From 1976 to 1977 and 1987–1989 Kostava was a member of the Governing Board of the abovementioned human rights organization.
 After 1975 Kostava was a member of Amnesty International.